bugzilla/bugzilla/docs/en/rst/security.rst

 `Bugtraq ID 6501 <http://online.securityfocus.com/bid/6501>`_.
 To test, simply run :file:`testserver.pl`, as said above.

-.. tip:: Be sure to check :ref:`http` for instructions specific to the web server you use.
+.. note:: Be sure to check :ref:`http` for instructions specific to the web server you use.

 .. _security-bugzilla: